• Skip to primary navigation

 July 25, 2019 by Ryan Woodhouse

-Here’s a question we often hear from members: what is the difference between DROP and Deferred Retirement?
+Here’s a question we often hear from Members: what is the difference between DROP and Deferred Retirement?

 Some confusion is definitely understandable.
 After all, the “D” and “R” in DROP stand for Deferred Retirement.
 So already, we’re starting from a pretty tough spot.